sanjeevyadavIT/magento_react_native/CONTRIBUTING.md

 ### <a name="feature"></a> Suggesting Enhancements

 Feature suggestions are tracked as [GitHub issues](https://github.com/alexakasanjeev/magento_react_native/issues).
-Feature requests are welcome. **But first, already open issues marked as [`enhancement`](https://github.com/alexakasanjeev/magento_react_native/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) will take priority**.
+Feature requests are welcome. **But first, already open issues marked as [`Type: enhancement`](https://github.com/alexakasanjeev/magento_react_native/issues?q=is%3Aopen+is%3Aissue+label%3A%22Type%3A+Enhancement%22) will take priority**.
 So take a moment to find out whether your idea fits with the scope and aims of the project.
 Please provide as much detail and [context](.github/ISSUE_TEMPLATE/feature_request.md) as possible.

 - Make a [new feature request](https://github.com/alexakasanjeev/magento_react_native/issues/new?&labels=enhancement&template=feature_request.md&title=)